 Although RV camping is fun, owning an RV is not for everyone.
 Some people just prefer tent camping to sleeping in an RV.
 Others don’t want to spend the money to own an RV because it’s expensive.
-Here are our best reasons why you should not buy an RV.
+Based on years of experience, here are our best reasons why you should not buy an RV.

 Buying an RV can be very expensive and you will have a lot of maintenance.
 Beyond the cost though, you should not buy an RV if you do not like the lifestyle.
 RVing involves planning, cooking and cleaning, excellent driving skills, and extra work.
 Plus, you may enjoy traveling on an airplane and staying in hotels or tent camping.

 However, read along and find out what to do instead of buying an RV.
 There are many opportunities other than buying to find out if you want to own an RV (without actually buying one).
 Then, if you still decide to buy an RV we can show you how to make money by renting it to others as we do.

 NOTE*** The content on this page may contain affiliate links, we receive a percentage of the purchase at no additional cost to you.
 More information: disclosure page.